 "Damn it."
 Francis Ipswitch was an old, short, pudgy man who the younger generation had failed to unseat in the last election.
 It seemed totally unfair.
 Everyone suspected Francis of being as corrupt as the rest.
 But no one could prove it.
 No one could prove anyone against anyone in this town, it seemed.
 The man had even been investigated twice by his allies.
 That purge had ended more than a decade ago.
 No payments for votes had been uncovered.
-And the voters had forgiven Francis.
+And the public had forgiven Francis.

 "Are you getting up?"

 "I'm already up."
 Aidan's feet hit the floor.
 His right elbow knocked aside the comforter.
 "See you at the library."